-A loan or a term loan is extended to a business for a specific purpose, for example – buying a new machinery, setting up a new factory, etc.
+A loan or a term loan is extended to a business for a specific purpose, for example – buying new machinery, setting up a new factory, etc.

-A loan is usually extended for a longer period of time say for 5, 10 or 20 years.
+A loan is usually extended for a longer period of time, say for 5, 10, or 20 years.

-When a company intends to borrow term loan, it goes through an internal process of recognizing the need and building repayment schedule.
+When a company intends to borrow a term loan, it goes through an internal process of recognizing the need and building a repayment schedule.
 The loan’s cost to the company over the years and the loan’s value addition to the profitability of the business is also considered.
 This is because the loan liability is usually big and for a longer period of time.

 Conversely, no such internal planning is done when using the overdraft facility.
 In fact, sometimes it may happen that the company has used the overdraft facility and repaid it as well and realizes it at the end of the accounting year.

 A company must have a current account with the bank to avail overdraft facility from the said bank, whereas there is no such requirement when it comes to loans.
-Companies can borrow loans from any banks or financial institutions indifferent to whether they have a current account with the bank or not.
+Companies can borrow loans from any banks or financial institutions indifferent of whether they have a current account with the bank or not.

 Repayment of the overdrawn amount is very different from a loan.
 The company repays the overdrawn amount when it has the convenience of additional cash liquidity.
-In most cases the company doesn’t even have to make a special provision for repayment.
+In most cases, the company doesn’t even have to make a special provision for repayment.
 The repayment is taken care of in the regular cash flow cycle of cash outflow and cash inflow.

 With regards to the loan, the interest rate is calculated on the amount sanctioned by the bank, regardless of whether this amount is used or not.
 Also, the entire duration of the loan is considered for interest calculation.
 For example, if the loan sanctioned is of US$ 5000.00 for 2 years at 5% simple interest per annum, then the interest rate will be US$ 5000.00 (amount) X 5/100 (interest rate) X 2 (duration) = US$ 500.00

 In overdraft, the interest rate is calculated only on the amount overdrawn by the account holder regardless of the sanctioned limit.
-Also, the overdraft interest is calculated only for a number of days the account is overdrawn.
+Also, the overdraft interest is calculated only for the number of days the account is overdrawn.
 For example, a company has a current account balance of US$ 10,000.00 and an overdraft limit of US$ 15,000.00 at an interest rate of 5% per annum.
-Company uses US$ 13000.00 for 15 days and deposits US$ 3000.00 in its bank account.
+The company uses US$ 13000.00 for 15 days and deposits US$ 3000.00 in its bank account.
 So the interest rate would be US$ 3000.00 (amount) X 5/100 (interest rate) X 15/365 (duration) = US$ 6.16.

 Effect on Ratios